January 25, 2020

 Selfie I took in front of the Queen Elizabeth II Centre, London, before I went there to speak to important people.

-I knew the topic I discussed thanks to my experiences, so I didn't have to pretend to be someone else.
-Yet, as the audience came from a very different financial background, I worked on my wording.
+The stuff I talked about was genuine; I didn't have to pretend to be someone else.
+Yet, I worked on my wording because the audience came from a very different financial background.
 I didn't share that I slept in a borrowed tent in Scotland the weekend before the conference.
 I said that the easy access to outdoor adventures around Scottish cities boosts their attractiveness for people with an active lifestyle.
 I gave it my best, the people liked it, and I felt fantastic.

-It was the real boom.
-I can be a person in a tent one day, and a person in an expensive hotel for the next one — both legitimate, honest versions of myself.
+Suddenly, it clicked.
+I can be a person in a tent one day, and a person in an expensive hotel the next — both legitimate, honest versions of myself.
 I can be anyone as long as I am somehow proficient in that role.
-It was a similar eye-opener like when I stopped being purist in my music taste and realized that there are cool songs in pretty much any genre.
+It was a similar eye-opener, as when I stopped being a purist in my music taste and realized that there are cool songs in pretty much any genre.
 So many new horizons to explore!

-If you have a thought on this, get in touch.
+If you have any thoughts on this, get in touch.
 I love to hear others' standpoints.
 If you'd like to stay for a little longer, I'd suggest these posts:

 Where on Earth?After being on the road for years, I am a stranger everywhere